RickCogley/RCC-Hugo2015/content/post/20151217-mediawiki-tips.md

   - Software
 ---

-To jog my own memory for the next time, I assembled this handy list of tips for setting up a MediaWiki site.
+To jog my own memory for the next time I need to do this, I assembled this handy list of tips for setting up a MediaWiki site, as I went along making settings.
+It might help you, too.

 <!--more-->